githubtraining/using-github-actions-for-ci/responses/explain-run.md

 - [`npm install`](https://docs.npmjs.com/cli/install) on the npm Documentation
 - [`npm run`](https://docs.npmjs.com/cli/run-script) on the npm Documentation
 - [`npm test`](https://docs.npmjs.com/cli/test.html) on the npm Documentation

+---

+If you don't see an explanation of your CI logs below when the workflow has executed, refresh this page.